Antoñete: Comeback: the triumphal quinquennium (1981–1985)

 Other corridas for Antoñete that year included one on 22 April at the Maestranza in Seville, alternating with Curro Romero and Rafael de Paula as they fought bulls from the Carlos Núñez ranch, and another at Las Ventas in Madrid, alternating once again with Curro Romero, and also Durán, this time fighting bulls from the Santiago Martín ranch.
 He won Córdoba's Gran Capitán trophy.
 Less happily, he was also on hand at the Colmenar Viejo bullring on 30 August 1985 when one of his fellow bullfighters, José Cubero Sánchez, known as "El Yiyo", was killed by a bull.

-These years were ones that brought Antoñete to the fore as one of bullfighting's greatest stars, and achievement in which he overcame poor health, an ample waistline and his unusually advanced age for a bullfighter (he was by now over 50), thanks to a highly refined technique, and to a deep understanding of bulls:
+These years were ones that brought Antoñete to the fore as one of bullfighting's stars, an achievement in which he overcame poor health, being overweight, and his advanced age for a bullfighter (he was by now over 50), due to a refined technique, and to a deep understanding of bulls:

 Antoñete, as well as a high-class bullfighter, has been an extraordinary technician.
 I would say, a virtuoso of bullfighting technique.
 Only thus, with a most flawless knowledge of technique and bulls, has he been capable of triumphing at an unlikely age, before the very well-built bull that is fought in Madrid.
 And courage, because it takes a lot of courage to, at that age, let a Madrid bull come at one from twenty metres away.
 Antoñete has handled with special lucidity all that has to do with the grounds where the faena is executed.
 With the slightest possible effort he has known how to draw the longest charges from the bulls.

 — Domingo Delgado de la Cámara, Revisión del toreo, Madrid, Alianza Editorial, 2002 (Note: The original Spanish text reads: Antoñete, además de torero de gran clase, ha sido un extraordinario técnico.
 Diría más, un virtuoso de la técnica torera.
 Sólo así, con un perfectísimo conocimiento de la técnica y de los toros, ha sido capaz de triunfar a una edad inverosímil, delante del cuajadísimo toro que se lidia en Madrid.
 Y valor, porque hace falta mucho valor para, a esa edad, dejarse venir desde veinte metros un toro de Madrid.
 Antoñete ha manejado con especial lucidez todo lo que se refiere a los terrenos donde ejecutar la faena.
 Con el mínimo esfuerzo posible ha sabido sacar las más largas embestidas de los toros..)